fictus/princeFilter/README.md

 	USAGE
 	+++++

 		Instantiating princeFilter is done in the following way:

 			$('#tbl_Mytable').princeFilter();

     OPTIONAL PARAMETERS TO PASS
     +++++++++++++++++++++++++++

 	By default princeFilter assumes your tables contains a header Row (first row).
 If that is not the case and your table contains no header, you must instantiate princeFilter with the following Parameter:

         	$('#tbl_Mytable').princeFilter({ containsHeader: false });

+	Also, the princeFilter orange funnel button is set to an absolute position by default.
+Some cases may require the button to stay at a fixed position.
+If you must set it to fixed positioning you can do so by passing the folloiwng Parameter:

+                $('#tbl_Mytable').princeFilter({ buttonPosition: 'fixed' });

-    Just click the 'VESTA' symbol to open princeFilter from your table...
+    Then just click the 'FUNNEL' symbol to open princeFilter from your table...